 Restraining orders not for leverage

 - Do not get a restraining order unless you are really in fear of your spouse, ex-husband, ex-wife or significant other or were actually abused.
 Restraining orders are not to be utilized to get leverage in your RI child custody case.
 Rhode Island restraining orders and RI Complaints protection from abuse are serious matters that may subject the alleged perpetrator to criminal sanction and potential jail time.

 “Rhode Island Family Court Constables and Sheriffs, unfortunately, devote too many resources to unwarranted and unjustified temporary protection from abuse complaints.
 The police also devote too many resources enforcing unjust temporary protection from abuse orders.
 These unjustified restraining orders clog the system and actually hurt legitimate victims” Denying some Rest.
 Orders & Sanctions best way to help Domestic Violence Victims

 Paternity in Rhode Island

 - You have the right to clear the courtroom in a Rhode Island paternity case under Rhode Island paternity law.
 If privacy is important to you, then go for it.
-However, keep in mind that if you request a private court hearing you may be put to the end of the child support and Paternity calendar.
+However, keep in mind, that if you request a private court hearing, your case may be put to the end of the child support and paternity calendar.
 Ask yourself if this is really necessary?
 It is burdensome on the court and the clerks.
 Prior to your court hearing, the state attorney will ask you to sign a form waiving your right to confidentiality.

 Paternity cases in Rhode Island are not on the public calendar list.
 You should ask the states’ paternity lawyer or a clerk if you are in the right place.